 The United States imports so much of its food today that food security is now a real issue for our country.
 Most Americans are blissfully unaware that most of the food they eat comes from over a thousand miles away.
 Many of the vegetables, meat, and almost all the seafood we eat comes from overseas.

 The Rise of Slow Food

-- GOOD — food must be of high quality, flavorful, and healthy
+- GOOD — food must be high quality, flavorful, and healthy.

 As the Slow Food movement has grown, it has spawned new groups to promote its guiding principles: